kenkyu392/go-sn/README.md

 Go library for generate serial numbers according to rules.

-This library is also useful for generating serial numbers in a human-readable format.
+This library is useful for generating serial numbers in human-readable format and for generating dummy data (e.g., email addresses, names of people, etc.).

 ## Installation